-The Agreement with the County must state the terms and conditions under which the Commercial Aeronautical Operator will do business on the Airport, including but not limited to the term of the Agreement; the applicable rentals, fees, and/or charges; the rights, privileges and obligations of the respective parties; and other relevant covenants.
+The Agreement with the Okaloosa County Board of County Commissioners must state the terms and conditions under which the Commercial Aeronautical Operator will do business on the Airport, including but not limited to the term of the Agreement; the applicable rentals, fees, and/or charges; the rights, privileges and obligations of the respective parties; and other relevant covenants.

-Each Commercial Aeronautical Operator shall each year pay to the County an Airport Use Fee in the applicable amount set forth in Appendix C. The specific provisions concerning the Airport Use Fee (e.g., due dates, mechanism of payment, etc.) shall be set forth in each individual Agreement.
+Each Commercial Aeronautical Operator shall each year pay to the Airports Department an Airport Use Fee in the applicable amount set forth in Appendix C. The specific provisions concerning the Airport Use Fee (e.g., due dates, mechanism of payment, etc.) shall be set forth in each individual Agreement.
 The calculation of Gross Sales, if applicable, shall also be specifically set forth in each individual Agreement.
-The County reserves the right to modify Appendix C, including the amount or type of Airport Use Fee to be paid, at any time and for any reason.
+The Okaloosa County Board of County Commissioners, through amendment of these Standards, reserves the right to modify Appendix C, including the amount or type of Airport Use Fee to be paid.
+Such amendment could occur at any time; however, any rate change shall take place six (6) months after adoption or upon the next agreement renewal, whichever comes first.

-Agreement term lengths may be determined by the County depending upon such factors as the degree of investment made by the prospective tenant, the remaining value of such improvements at the end of the proposed lease or contract term, and requirements of federal law.
+Agreement term lengths may be determined by the Okaloosa County Board of County Commissioners depending upon such factors as the degree of investment made by the prospective tenant, the remaining value of such improvements at the end of the proposed lease or contract term, and requirements of federal law.

-Agreements for Commercial Aeronautical Activities shall contain or reference all provisions required by the Federal Aviation Administration as a condition of any federal grant to the County and shall also incorporate these Minimum Standards and the Rules and Regulations by reference.
+Agreements for Commercial Aeronautical Activities shall contain or reference all provisions required by the Federal Aviation Administration as a condition of any federal grant to the Okaloosa County Board of County Commissioners and shall also incorporate these Minimum Standards and the Rules and Regulations by reference.